 - Where you have lived in the last two years

 - Income (they can look this up if you are active duty)

 - Assets, copies of bank statements, stocks and mutual funds

 - Monthly debt for car payments, credit cards etc.

 A VA home loan is a mortgage loan guaranteed by the U.S. Department of Veterans Affairs (VA), and helps eligible veterans purchase properties by supplying them with home financing.
 If you are a member of the military in good standing, you probably do or will qualify for the VA Home Loan.

 VA loan is backed by the federal government, making it one of the only loans that requires no down payment.
 Additionally, banks do not require private mortgage insurance on VA loans, so monthly payments can be significantly lower.
 The qualification standards for a VA loan are very different.
 Because they are government backed, the bank assumes less risk and as long as military status is verified, the loans are easier to obtain.

 In the past, a VA home loan would not let the VA buyer pay certain fees, leaving the seller to take care of more financial strain.
 Many sellers would not accept a VA loan.
 Those guidelines have been removed, so VA loan holders are having an easier time finding willing sellers.
 The fees are now locked up in the closing cost process, so the buyer handles it, but it's paid by the government.

-Once the property is in escrow, the VA appraiser is sent to inspect the property and appraise the value and condition.
+Once the property is under contract, the VA appraiser is sent to inspect the property and appraise the value and condition.
 The appraiser will make note of items that need repair, and the seller is asked to take care of it.
 If the Seller does not, your real estate agent either requests that the seller credits those repairs (depending on how serious the problem is), or the buyer is required to make the repairs prior to closing.
 A few days before closing, the appraiser will go back to the property to certify that all repairs have been completed.